Riddled with Arrows

 that like-sounding words are hard-won.

 I-don’t-know-what-to-call-this – We will consider written work that does not fall easily into the above categories.
 Surprise and delight us.
+Check out these links for some of examples of things that have struck our meta-fancy lately.

 Visual Art – We welcome and will consider all meta art* and art relating to the art of writing.
 Have a quirky comic panel about writing?
 Send it.
 A beautiful digital painting of your writing muse?
 Send it.
 A poem in elegant calligraphy?
 Send that too.
 Something that you’re not quite sure qualifies?
 Send it and let us decide.
 All artwork must be original and your own property – please do not share the art of others without their express permission (we’d much rather you point them in our direction if they have a piece you think fits RwA).